MS in Counseling Accreditation

 Minnesota State University Moorhead’s graduate program in Counseling and Student Affairs has specialized accreditation from the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The specialized accreditation is granted by CACREP which is an accrediting body recognized by the Council for Higher Education Accreditation.
 The program offers two CACREP accredited emphases: Clinical Mental Health Counseling and School Counseling (K-12).

 Since 1965, the Counseling Masters Program (CNSA) program at Minnesota State University Moorhead (MSUM) has been educating and preparing high quality counselors, educators and student affairs professionals.
 Since becoming a CACREP accredited program, the University has offered a high-caliber curriculum and professional preparation standards to meet the critical need for counseling professionals across the northern midwestern states.
-Approximately 35 students are currently enrolled in the graduate degree program.
+Approximately 48 students are currently enrolled in the graduate degree program.
 Courses are offered after 4:30 PM in a variety of delivery formats, including online, hybrid, and face-to-face class periods.
-Last year, there were 20 graduates from the Counseling Masters program.
-This included a total of 11 School Counseling students, 9 Clinical Mental Health Counseling students.
+Last year, there were 11 graduates from the School Counseling and Clinical Mental Health Counseling Masters program.
+This included a total of 5 School Counseling students, 6 Clinical Mental Health Counseling students.

 Students also have found success finding employment in their field of study.
 The percentage of graduates that have found employment in their chosen field by emphasis area are Clinical Mental Health: 100% and School Counseling 100%.